City Pages is closing, ending the era of alternative weeklies in Twin Cities

 "While City Pages has retained a strong brand in our market, the profound disruptions of the COVID-19 pandemic have made it economically unviable," Mike Klingensmith, chief executive of Star Tribune Media, wrote in a note to employees.

-He said he did does not foresee a meaningful recovery soon for the businesses that City Pages relied on for revenue.
-“Even when they return, they will be many fewer in number,” Klingensmith wrote.
-“This leaves us no feasible options other than a shutdown.”
+He said he doesn't think the businesses that City Pages relies on for revenue will soon recover.
+"Even when they return, they will be many fewer in number," Klingensmith wrote.
+"This leaves us no feasible options other than a shutdown."

 The last print edition of City Pages will be distributed this week.
 The company is making plans to preserve the print archive of City Pages.
 Its website will remain online for an unspecified period of time, the company said, but it will no longer be updated.